duoduoyeah/MoveForward/doc/design/ERD.md

 **Constraints**:
 - If `type` is "mainline", `parent_node_id` must either be null (for the first node) or reference another "mainline" node
 - If `type` is "sub-topic", `parent_node_id` must not be null and must reference either a "mainline" or "sub-topic" node
-- If `type` is "mainline", the node must have exactly one user message and one assistant message
+- the node must have exactly one user message and one assistant message
-- If `type` is "sub-topic", the node can have multiple user and assistant messages

 ---